-A world away from the glitz and glamour of its Arabian neighbours, Oman provides a real taste of the Middle East with endless attractions.
+A world away from the glitz of its Arabian neighbours, Oman provides a real taste of the Middle East with a wealth of attractions.

-Touch down in Muscat.
-Here you’ll find mosques at every turn, each more impressive than the last.
-At night the glowing domes stand out from the modern architecture that surrounds them.
-Step inside any one and enter a breathtaking trove of ornate gold and vivid blues.
-Head to the maze-like souks, where the scent of frankincense hangs heavy in the air, and stumble across mountains of dates next to fresh pomegranate juice bars.
+In Muscat you’ll find palaces and mosques at every turn, each more impressive than the last.
+At night the glowing domes stand out from the modern architecture that surrounds them while inside a breathtaking trove of ornate gold and vivid blues awaits.
+To wander around silk bazaars and maze-like souks, where the scent of frankincense hangs heavy in the air, is to be transported to an exotic world which seems further away than it actually is.

 When to go